Hunting for Morel Mushrooms in Idaho

 “Is it a brain or is it deer poop?” asked my companion as we hunted for prized morel mushrooms in the Payette River Mountains of central west Idaho.
 We started out the day optimistically with plastic shopping bags to carry our mushroom loot.

 There’s a stream right over there.”
 I chastised myself for being too urban.
-The smells of fresh, musky bark, and sunlight splashing light and dark across the woodland floor was pure delight.
+The smells of fresh, musky bark and sunlight splashing light and dark across the woodland floor were pure delight.
 I had to say a silent prayer of thanks for being right where I was at that very moment.

 According to Williams, the wily morel might just as easily be found by the side of the road as deep in the forest.
 Morels like places that have been burned a few years back, the ashy soil making them happy.
 The key was to look for Trillium flowers, delicate little things with petals turning from white to lavender as they mature.
 Where they were, morels might be found… but I couldn’t see any.